South Medford High School: History

 The South Medford campus was originally built in 1931 as Medford High School.
 Then in the 1960s, the school was divided between two campuses.
 Medford High became Medford Mid High, serving grades 9 and 10, with grades 11 and 12 going to a newly constructed campus, known as Medford Senior High, which is the current North Medford High School campus.
 This system was primarily used to allow Medford's football team to compete against schools in large cities such as Portland.

 The Panther mascot and school colors were chosen by a 1985 vote of the students in the 549-C school district.
 Panthers won out over Cyclones and Lions among other choices.
 The school colors were originally "Blue and Silver-Grey".

 The campus was also home to Spiegelberg Stadium (9,250 seat capacity).
 Both South Medford and North Medford High School share the stadium for football.

 In 2004, FieldTurf, a state-of-the-art surface commonly used on professional and college fields, was installed, and the surrounding track was resurfaced.
 The $700,000 privately funded project was spearheaded by Ed Singler, president of the Linebackers Club.

-Now the South Medford Campus (referred to as "Old South Medford High School") is home to Central Medford High School.
+In 2010 the campus (referred to as "Old South Medford High School") became home to Central Medford High School.

+In 2020, Central High moved to new location making way for Oakdale Middle School.